green23/easysendemail/README.md

 # Description
-A simple package to send email
+A package to make it easier to send email
 # Usage
 pip install easysendemail